 At some point, you may need to transfer map caches between folders or machines.
-The process to do so depends on the format of your cache, the versions of ArcGIS Server to and from which you are copying the cache, and the size of the cache file or files itself.
+The process depends on the format of your cache, the versions of ArcGIS Server to and from which you are copying the cache, and the size of the cache file or files.

 Copy a compact cache